tedhinklater/playnitesplashintro/README.md

 # playnitesplashintro
 The All-Compatible Splash Intro Video Solution for Playnite

-Download ["Playnite Splash.bat"](https://github.com/tedhinklater/playnitesplashintro/blob/main/playnite%20splash.bat) and ["Splash.mp4"](https://github.com/tedhinklater/playnitesplashintro/blob/main/splash.mp4) .
+Download [Playnite Splash.bat](https://github.com/tedhinklater/playnitesplashintro/blob/main/playnite%20splash.bat) and [Splash.mp4](https://github.com/tedhinklater/playnitesplashintro/blob/main/splash.mp4) .
 You will need [FFMPEG](https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-essentials.zip) for the video, unzip that to any folder, for example C:\Users\username\Documents\FFMPEG and put the .bat, .mp4 and FFMPEG exe's all together in the FFMPEG folder.

 FFMPEG - https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-essentials.zip